Hardware Guide

 Cable Creation USB-C to RCA (10 ft)

 A USB-C to RCA cable connects your iPhone or iPad directly to an amplifier's analog inputs for test signal output.
-Paired with a USB-C hub and the UMIK-1, this completes a single-device measurement rig.
+Paired with the Ugreen hub and the UMIK-1 above, this completes a verified single-device measurement rig.
 The 10 ft length gives you enough reach to position your device at the listening position while cables run to the rack.

 Buy on Amazon →